 - Club boats are used at "own risk".
 Motors may not be used on club boats except on the large aluminium boat at the club.
 Electric motors are permitted on Dap provided that they are not used for trolling.

 - Members are encouraged to practice catch and release.

-SECTION B: THE IRON CROWN CLUB
+SECTION B: THE IRON CROWN CLUB BY-LAWS

 - Members are expected to keep the facilities clean and tidy at all times.

 - Fires may only be made in the fire places provided.

 - No loud music unless authorised by the Committee.